zio/zio/docs/overview/running_effects.md

 }
 ```

-If you are using a custom environment for your application, you will have to supply your environment to the effect (using `ZIO#provide`) before you return it from `run`, because `App` does not know how to supply custom environments.
+If you are using a custom environment for your application, you will have to supply your environment to the effect (using `ZIO#provide`) before you return it from `run`. `App` does not know how to supply custom environments.

 ## Default Runtime

-Most applications are not greenfield, and must integrate with legacy code, and procedural libraries and frameworks.
+Most applications are not greenfield, meaning they must integrate with legacy code and procedural libraries and frameworks.

 In these cases, a better solution for running effects is to create a `Runtime`, which can be passed around and used to run effects wherever required.

 ZIO contains a default runtime called `Runtime.default`.
-This `Runtime` bundles together production implementations of all ZIO modules (including `Console`, `System`, `Clock`, `Random`, `Scheduler`, and on the JVM, `Blocking`), and it can run effects that require any combination of these modules.
+This `Runtime` bundles together production implementations of all ZIO modules (including `Console`, `System`, `Clock`, `Random`, `Scheduler`, and `Blocking` on the JVM), and it can run effects that require any combination of these modules.

 To access it, merely use